LockeErasmus/tdcpy/docs/source/tutorial/introduction.rst

 .. * `tdspy.stabopt`: Tools for stabilization and controller design.
 .. * `tdspy.plot`: Visualization tools.

-For example, for computing the characteristic roots of a time-delay system, the below code snippet uses the **high-level** function ``tds.roots``, to provide a similar functionality as the TDS-Control MATLAB function ``tds_roots``.
+For example, for computing the characteristic roots of a time-delay system, the below code snippet uses the **high-level** function :func:`tdspy.roots`, to provide a similar functionality as the TDS-Control MATLAB function `tds_roots`.

     >>> import numpy as np
     >>> import tdspy as tds